-- staff behave honestly and with integrity in connection with APS employment; - staff disclose, and take reasonable steps to avoid, any conflict of interest (real or apparent) in connection with APS employment; and - staff not make improper use of: - inside information, or - the employee's duties, status, power or authority, in order to gain, or seek to gain, a benefit or advantage for the employee or for any other person.
+- staff behave honestly and with integrity in connection with APS employment; - take reasonable steps to avoid any conflict of interest (real or apparent) and disclose details of any material personal interest of the employee in connection with the employee's APS employment; and - not improperly use inside information or the employee's duties, status, power or authority: - to gain, or seek to gain, a benefit or an advantage for the employee or any other person; or - to cause, or to seek to cause, detriment to the employee's Agency, the Commonwealth or any other person.

 2.3.
-The Financial Management and Accountability Act 1997 (FMA Act)
+The Public Governance, Performance and Accountability Act 2013 (PGPA Act)